ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 - Click "Extract Game Files", at which point a Command Prompt will open and automatically run the command to extract the files

-- The extracted files will be placed in a folder called DokaponFiles
+- The extracted files will be placed in a folder called DokaponFiles in the same directory as the executable

 **Unpack the GAME.PAC**